 The use of complementary and alternative therapies is significantly growing over the years, and Reiki therapy takes a place of choice.
 Reiki therapy is useful for relieving pain, decreasing anxiety/depression and improving the quality of life in several conditions.

 Reiki can be translated as ‘universal life energy’, where ‘Rei’ means universal and ‘Ki’ means life energy.
-It is well documented that Reiki therapy was first practiced by Dr. Mikao Usui at the beginning of the 20th century.
+It is well documented that Reiki therapy was first practised by Dr Mikao Usui at the beginning of the 20th century.
 Reiki therapy involves the practitioner guiding energy to a living receiver (ie, person,

 animals, flora and fauna).
 Before his death in 1926, Dr Usui taught students to become Masters so that they could teach in turn.

-The American National Institute of Health reported that the use of complementary and alternative medicines increased from 38% to 47% for adults between 2007 and 2012, representing US $14.1 billion.
+The American National Institute of Health reported that the use of complementary and alternative medicines increased from 38% to 47% for adults between 2007 and 2012.
 More than 5 years later, it could be expected that the number of hospitals that offer Reiki therapy to their patients is significantly higher.